-May-June aerial telemetry surveys (Table 1).
+Kid Recruitment.-Kid recruitment of radio-marked female mountain goats was estimated by determining the percentage of radio-marked females seen with kids during May-June aerial telemetry surveys (Table 1).
 Since each radio-marked female was not observed daily during the kidding period, it was not possible to determine if kids were born and subsequently died prior to, or between, surveys.
 As such, estimates of kid production reported here are presumably lower than the actual percentage of females that gave birth.
-Nevertheless, our estimates of kid production were consistently collected each year and similar to estimates of kidding rates reported elsewhere Table 2.
-Apparent survival of mountain goat kids associated with radio-marked females during summer (May - September) during 2006-2020 in Lynn Canal, AK.
+Nevertheless, our estimates of kid production were consistently collected each year and similar to estimates of kidding rates reported elsewhere suggesting our methodology is subject to limited bias (Festa-Bianchet and Cote 2008).

+Table 2.
+Apparent survival of mountain goat kids associated with radio-marked females during summer (May - September) during 2006-2021 in Lynn Canal, AK.
 Data from other areas are summarized for comparison.

-Survival
+Surv /ival

-At Risk Alive Ŝ SE
+At Risk Alive ŝ SE

-Lynn Canal 115 94 0.82 0.03
+Lynn Canal 158 135 0.85 0.03

-Haines-Skagway 71 51 0.72 0.05
+Haines-Skagway 97 74 0.76 0.03

-Baranof 42 40 0.95 0.03
+Baranof 56 53 0.95 0.03

-Lynn Canal + Haines-Skagway 186 145 0.78 0.03
+Lynn Canal + Haines-Skagway 255 209 0.82 0.02

-All Areas 228 185 0.81 0.02
+All Areas 311 262 0.84 0.02